Find out what you need to do if you are offered a resit or sit for an assessment.

 - Global Studies

 - History, Art History and Philosophy

 - Law, Politics and Sociology undergraduate resits and postgraduate resits

 Alternatively, see contact details for our Schools of study including foundation years and the Sussex Centre For Language Studies.

 If you have a visa

-If you’re studying at Sussex with a Tier 4 Visa, resitting an assessment may have an impact on your visa status.
+If you’re studying at Sussex with a student visa, resitting an assessment may have an impact on your visa status.
 See resit information for students with visas.

 If you need more advice about your immigration status, speak to our immigration advisers.